tlswg/tls13-spec/draft-ietf-tls-tls13.md

   the certificate_authorities list is empty, then the client MAY send any certificate of the appropriate ClientCertificateType, unless there is some external arrangement to the contrary.

+certificate_extensions
+: A list of certificate extension OIDs [RFC5280] with their allowed values, represented in DER-encoded format.
+Some certificate extension OIDs allow multiple values (e.g. Extended Key Usage).
+  If the server has included a non-empty certificate_extensions list, the client certificate MUST contain all of the specified extension OIDs that the client recognizes.
+For each extension OID recognized by the client, all of the specified values MUST be present in the client certificate.
+However, the client MUST ignore and skip any unrecognized certificate extension OIDs.
+If the client has ignored some of the required certificate extension OIDs, and supplied a certificate that does not satisfy the request, the server MAY at its discretion either continue the handshake without client authentication, or respond with a fatal unsupported_certificate alert.
 {:br }

 The interaction of the certificate_types and